Eastern diamondback rattlesnake: Venom

 The eastern diamondback rattlesnake has the reputation of being the most dangerous venomous snake in North America.
 While not usually aggressive, it is large and powerful.
 Wright and Wright mentioned a mortality rate of 30%, but other studies show a mortality rate of 10–20% (untreated).
 The eastern diamondback rattlesnake is a major leader of fatal snakebites within its geographical range.

 In proportion to its length, it has the longest fangs of any rattlesnake species, with calculations leading one to expect an 8 ft specimen would have fangs with a total length of over 1 in.
 For comparison, a 5 ft specimen had fangs measuring 2/3 in in length.
 It has a very high venom yield, an average of 400–450 mg, with a maximum of 858–1,000 mg.
-Brown gives an average venom yield of 410 mg (dried venom), along with values of 1.3–2.4 mg/kg IV, 1.7–3.0 mg/kg IP and 14.5–10 mg/kg SC for toxicity.
+Brown gives an average venom yield of 410 mg (dried venom), along with values of 1.3–2.4 mg/kg IV, 1.7–3.0 mg/kg IP and 10-14.5 mg/kg SC for toxicity.
 The estimated human lethal dose is 100–150 mg.

 Eastern diamondback rattlesnake venom is estimated to contain over 100 different toxins.
 This venom is one of the most studied snake venoms with around 40 toxins characterized.
 The venom contains a thrombin-like enzyme, "crotalase", capable of clotting fibrinogen, leading to the secondary activation of plasminogen from endothelial cells.
 Although the venom does not activate platelets, the production of fibrin strands can result in a reduced platelet count, as well as the hemolysis of red blood cells (see article on MAHA).
 Even with this defibrination, however, clinically significant bleeding is uncommon.
 Nevertheless, the venom does exhibit high hemorrhagic activity.
 It also contains a low-molecular-weight basic peptide that impedes neuromuscular transmission and can in theory lead to cardiac failure.
 This peptide is similar to crotamine from C. durrisus terrificus, and makes up 2–8% of the protein found in the venom.
 In general, the venom can be described as highly necrotizing, mildly proteolytic and containing a large phosphodiesterase fraction.
 It stimulates the release of bradykinin that can result in severe pain, as well as profound, transient hypotension.

 Klauber described one case in which the symptoms included instant pain "like two hot hypodermic needles", spontaneous bleeding from the bite site, intense internal pain, bleeding from the mouth, hypotension, a weak pulse, swelling and discoloration of the affected limb, and associated severe pain.
 The symptoms were further described as strongly hemolytic and hemorrhagic.

-CroFab, Anavip, and Wyeth's ACP are effective antivenins against bites from this species, although massive doses may be needed to manage severe cases of envenomation.
+CroFab, Anavip, and Wyeth's ACP are effective antivenins (antivenoms) against bites from this species, although massive doses may be needed to manage severe cases of envenomation.
 Generally, ACP is very effective at countering the defibrination syndrome that is often seen, but may do little for low platelet counts.
 Wyeth's ACP is no longer being manufactured.